NinaLeven/TopSecretProject/README.md

 * API is provided in Openapi v3 format
 * Application may be run natively or in docker

+In the case that the requrements are such, that ope participant must participate in no more than one project: one should modify storage scheme from
+`participant_ids text[]` to a new table binding participant and project, with unique index constaint on (project_id, participant_id).
+Also an additional check in the business-logic layer must be implemented along with corresponding methods in the storage layer.

 ### Packages:
 * [api](api/projectmanager.yaml)
 * [server](internal/api)